fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Before you begin your assault on Mangar's domain, I have a few things to say.

 1. I *highly* recommend getting all of your casters up to Archmage, or pretty close, before you even start.
 I was about 700k away from that point and I paid the price for it.
 You're going to want everything from *M7:REST* and *W6:BEDE* to *S5:MIBL* and *C7:APAR* from as many casters as possible, plus Mage Staves so you can regenerate MP on the fly.
-As a reminder, the fastest way to grind is the Berzerker fight on [Level Three of Harkyn's Castle](#harkyns-castle-level-3).
+As a reminder, the fastest way to grind is the Berserker fight on [Level Three of Harkyn's Castle](#harkyns-castle-level-3).
 2. Mangar's Tower **sucks**.
 A lot.
 Once you've gotten your feet under you, *BT1* does a reasonable job of slowly ramping up the difficulty through the Sewers, the Catacombs, and the Castle.
 All of that goes out the window here; you'll come up against enemies that can +`STON` and drain levels, both of which require a Temple visit to fix.
 Even if you know what you're doing, I guarantee you're going to make it all the way to right outside Mangar's lair and then get Petrified before you can even walk in the door at least once.
 So prepare yourself to kill the emulator and reload.
 Several times.
 This means you should make backups, now.
 3. On that same note, you're probably going to want to take the fastest possible path through here.
 Level One is pretty pointless, Level Two has the Silver Circle which you need, Level Three has the Master Key which makes leaving and coming back much easier, Level Four is an obnoxious maze, and Level Five is a race to see if you can reach Mangar before you get Petrified or level-drained.
 I've played all the way through these levels, touched every square, and made maps so that you don't have to.
 You can *C7:APAR* your way around Levels One through Three; use it.